Home Insurance Denied? Common Reasons & What to Do Next

 Home Age Older homes often have outdated plumbing, wiring, and materials that are expensive to repair and difficult to replace with modern code-compliant materials.

-Poor Maintenance Sagging gutters, rotting wood, peeling siding, or overgrown trees near the house signal neglect — and insurers see neglect as a precursor to claims.
+Poor Maintenance Sagging gutters, rotting wood, peeling siding, or overgrown trees near the house signal neglect.
+Insurers see neglect as a precursor to claims.
+Review home insurance maintenance requirements to stay ahead of it.

 Lifestyle and Liability Risks